aurora-arg/pyebfgen/README.md

   - Double-click "ebfgen.py"

 ## changelog
+v 0.2.4 - Window order
+  - Turns out window order / layering behavior is OS dependent.
+    Scrapping 0.2.2 and 0.2.3 changes in that regard.
+  - Added a "preview window" instead of the big pane, it just looks nicer.

 v 0.2.3 - More VA Window patches
   - -.2 didn't fix it in windows.
 Removing the preview pane to see if that helps.